In this article, you will learn about Captchas and how to bypass them.

 Why am I receiving Captcha requests?

-This will usually cause the Captcha prompt to pop out, as the website you are trying to access thinks that automated machines cause these multiple requests from the same IP address simultaneously.
-The Captcha prompt pops out as a security measure to stop any spamming purposes possible in this situation, and you then must click the "I am not a robot" button or select the requested pictures.
+This will usually cause the Captcha prompt to pop out, as the website finds multiple connection requests from the same IP address suspicious.
+This means you have to keep clicking the "I am not a robot" button or select the requested pictures every time that happens.

 How can I bypass Captcha requests?

-The solution is really easy.
-Connect to a different server that has less load on the server.
-The load of the server is indicated by a bubble on the right side of the server name.
-The less the bubble is filled, the less the server is populated.
+- Try connecting to a different server.
 This reduces the chance of you accessing the same website with the same IP address as a different Surfshark customer.

 You may also be interested in: